 The agreement with FECE follows a pilot pre-marketing program rolled out in 2019 by Redexis in which it tested the waters for its entry into the solar field with businesses in Las Palmas, Murcia, Cádiz and Seville.

 Satisfied with the results, Redexis will now begin to offer installation of solar systems for homes and businesses, making its pitch to consumers directly at the point of sale at appliance retailers Milar, Expert and Tien21, among others.
+A lot of companies are now starting to use an ipad point of sale system and whilst these offers of installation can be offered with this system, a human-operated point of sale terminal may work make offering such services more appealing to customers.
 The FECE association has nearly 6,000 associated outlets nationwide and 100 affiliated retail appliance platforms at the regional level in Spain.

 Redexis and FECE see a potential market of 10 million villas in Spain, with homeowners who opt for self-consumption of solar-powered electricity generating a huge business for the natural gas utility and its retail partners.

 Redexis was formerly a unit of Spanish energy giant Endesa, but was spunoff and sold in 2010 for nearly 800 million euros to a private investment consortium led by global investment and securities banking group Goldman Sachs, which held 51 percent of the new company.
 In 2018, Goldman Sachs sold its Redexis stake to Dutch pension funds and Chinese investment banks who were the minority shareholders and now control the company.

 ?
 Click to read more news about the Environment & Sustainability in Spain …